lrochette/EC-Admin/README.md

 when the plugin change state.
 Look at the ec_setup property in the plugins installed on your system to get a better idea of what you can accomplish.<br/>
-For example to set a property hwne the plugin is pomoted you could add the the following code to the promoteAction procedure:<br/>
+For example to set a property when the plugin is promoted you could add the the following code to the promoteAction procedure:<br/>
 <pre><code>